 Analysis / Bias

-In review, the Montreal Gazette reports local news from journalists in the field and national/international news via the right leaning National Post and the least biased Associated Press as well as the Canadian Press.
+In review, the Montreal Gazette reports local news from journalists in the field and national/international news via the right-leaning National Post and the least biased Associated Press and the Canadian Press.
 All information tends to be properly sourced to credible media.
-Editorially, there is a slight right leaning bias in story selection.
+Editorially, there is a slight right-leaning bias in story selection.
 For example, many editorials are opposed to Justin Trudeau.
+Finally, a Reuters institute survey found that 57% of respondents trust their news coverage and 11% do not, ranking them #11 in trust among the major French-language Canadian news providers.
 In general, news reporting is factual with a slight right bias through editorials.

 Failed Fact Checks

-Overall, we rate the Montreal Gazette Right-Center biased based on a slight right leaning editorial bias.
-We also rate them high for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 7/27/2016) Updated 4/10/2020)
+Overall, we rate the Montreal Gazette right-center biased based on a slight right-leaning editorial bias.
+We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+(D. Van Zandt 7/27/2016) Updated (03/28/2022)